Charles Henry Fletcher

 Charles Henry Fletcher (aka Chas.
 H. Fletcher in company advertising) organized and led the Centaur Company, makers of "Fletcher's Castoria", serving as president and general manager.

 Early life and Business career

-He was born December 25, 1837, (according to most records) in New York City, New York.
+He was born December 25, 1837 (according to most records) to father Charles Fletcher, in New York City, New York.

 As a boy of 13, Fletcher went to work for a proprietary medicine company.
 In 1872 he managed to save enough to buy from a physician, Dr. Samuel Pitcher, the formula of a laxative called Castoria.
 With this formula, he made a fortune.

 Originally marketed as Pitcher's Castoria, the product has had several names, notably Fletcher's own.